-The following features interact with VMS.
+The following features interact with AVP.

-Leave Word Calling: VMS also supports the System 25 feature, Leave Word Calling (LWC), which is covered in a separate feature description in this section.
+Leave Word Calling: AVP also supports the System 25 feature, Leave Word Calling (LWC), which is covered in a separate feature description in Section 2, "Features and Services."

-Night Service, Directed: VMS ports may be assigned Directed Night Service responsibilities.
+Night Service, Directed: AVP ports maybe assigned Directed Night Service responsibilities.

-A Voice Message System must be connected to the System 25 by way of a port on a ZTN78 Tip Ring Line circuit pack.
-Use of a TN742 Analog Line circuit pack for VMS interface is not recommended.
+An AUDIX Voice Power System must be connected to the System 25 by way of a port on a ZTN78 Tip Ring Line circuit pack.